 Speeding Up MPC Live & MPC X Boot Time

 By optimising thumbnail file size your MPC should also naturally boot up faster as it can pre-load all those images into memory significantly quicker.
-However, extended boot times may still occur in your MPC X or MPC Live even if you have small preview images because the MPC is still having to laboriously scan through each and every expansion sub folder upon boot up, whether it has to load an image or not.
+However, extended boot times may still occur in your MPC X, MPC One or MPC Live even if you have small preview images because the MPC is still having to laboriously scan through each and every expansion sub folder upon boot up, whether it has to load an image or not.
 So if you are having slow boot up issues due to having an excessive number of expansions on your disk, consider the following:

 - Remove unused expansions – you’ve no doubt filled your disk with all sorts of expansions from a number of sources, but most likely only actually use a handful of them.
 If all those expansions are causing performance issues at boot time, just get rid of any that you definitely don’t use